Subject: Medicine

 Department: Medicine

-Course Description: Innovating Healthcare Technology: From Concept to Reality guides students through the journey of creating new health technologies.
-Learn how needs are identified, solutions are devised and de-risked, and factors such as Intellectual Property protection, clinical trial design, FDA oversight, reimbursement, and how startup fundraising and operations impact healthcare innovation.
-Students will further explore how healthcare systems, policies, and norms themselves might be reimagined and redesigned.
+Course Description: Innovating Healthcare Technology: From Concept to Reality, offered in collaboration with the UCSF Rosenman Institute, guides students through creating new health technologies.
+Learn how needs are identified, solutions devised and de-risked, and factors like intellectual property, clinical trial design, FDA oversight, reimbursement, startup fundraising, and operations impact innovation.
+Students will also explore reimagining healthcare systems, policies, and norms to drive transformation.

 Prerequisites: None